-The Oxfordshire SHMA has been much criticised by the public, organisations (such as CPRE).
-3 out of 5 Oxfordshire politicians have acknowledged that the SHMA projected figure is inflated: in fact, it is more that two and a half times the figure of Government's official household projections.
+The Oxfordshire SHMA has been much criticised by the public, organisations (such as CPRE) and 3 out of 5 Oxfordshire politicians have acknowledged that the SHMA projected figure is too high: in fact, more that two and a half times the figure of the Government's official household projections.

-To the best of my knowledge, there has not been any response from the VWHDC to such criticisms of the SHMA, which seems to have been accepted by the Council as a given fact not a questionable projection (even by its own author).
-There is little evidence that the

-Council has scrutinised the SHMA figures subjecting them to due diligence and full consideration.
+To my knowledge, there has not been any response from the VWHDC to such criticisms of the SHMA, which seems to be accepted by the Council as a given fact not a questionable projection (questionable even by the SHMA's own author).
+There is little evidence that the Council has scrutinised the SHMA figures subjecting them to due diligence and full consideration.
 Further, the Vale's proposals to release Green Belt land (see below), which is contrary to Government policy (only to be released in 'exceptional circumstances'), for contested projected housing need is highly dubious at best.